Lovrenski/Lovrenski/README.md

 - ⚡ Fun fact: rock is harder than bread xD

 ah, i have a quotes that make your day better than before (i hope so)
+> Life is like a visual novel game, every choice you choose will have an impact on the ending